 But… your bot won’t be able to do much.
 Here is a sample “dialog”:

 22:31 -!- cmdbot [~email@example.com] has joined #cdc 22:31 < cmdbot> Hi everyone.
 22:31 < No`> cmdbot: help 22:31 < cmdbot> No`: you need some help?
 Here is some...
 22:31 < cmdbot> Available commands: help, ping 22:32 < No`> cmdbot: ping 22:32 < cmdbot> No`: pong 22:32 -!- cmdbot [~firstname.lastname@example.org] has quit [EOF From client]

-You can see a few example of what a “brainy bot” can do in the samples directory.
+You can see a few example of what a “brainy bot” can do, remember by browsing the bots available in the “samples” directory.

 Well… now, the sky is the limit.
 Extended bots can manipulate data, remember it, treat and process it… And you can still use this bot as a “dumb”, if you want!